Good evening everyone.

 The dots represent the location of that animal.

-That color represents 3 to 5 individuals, that's their territory.
+That colour represents 3 to 5 individuals, that's their territory.

-If you're looking at 7 colors are you looking at 35 minimum coyotes and that's not counting pups.
+If you're looking at 7 colours are you looking at 35 minimum coyotes and that's not counting pups.

 There's actually 60 to 70 coyotes in there.

 Real quick, howling is one of the ways that maintain these territories as well as marking.

 They spend a lot of time doing that marking and I won't go into all the details about how, but we've actually done a lot of research on that.

 Not all coyotes howl at the same rate and other howling bouts actually kind of, they sounds chaotic, but they're actually pretty ordered.